Kyūyō: Sources

-After the original edition by Tei Heitetsu Kohagura Uēkata Yūjitsu’s team, as the redaction is entrusted to the ministry of genealogies, extracts from articles from administrative documents were added as well.
+After the original edition by Tei Heitetsu Kohagura Uēkata Yūjitsu's team, as the redaction is entrusted to the ministry of genealogies, extracts from articles from administrative documents were added as well.

-After the second half of the 18th century, each majiri(magiri) and island has to record all natural disasters, climatic anomalies or favourable climatic conditions and to send each year a report to the Ministry of Dissensions(Uhujuja(大与座, Ōkumiza).
-It seems this order was specifically given in order to ease the redaction of the Cuujoo.
+After the second half of the 18th century, each magiri and island has to record all natural disasters, climatic anomalies or favourable climatic conditions and to send each year a report to the Ministry of Dissensions (大与座, Ōkumiza).
+It seems this order was specifically given in order to ease the redaction of the Kyūyō.

 Contents

-The Cuujoo is an official history of the Ryūkyū Kingdom listing the events chronologically for the reign of each king.
+The Kyūyō is an official history of the Ryūkyū Kingdom listing the events chronologically for the reign of each king.
 It covers a period going from the foundation myths of the kingdom to the end of the 19th century (1876).

 It includes a “central” part (twenty-two main volumes and four appendix volumes) and an “external” part (three main volumes and one appendix volume).
 The “external” part is known under the name of Irōsetsuden.

 The appendix volumes gather articles concerning the Satsuma domain or Japan, and the Irōsetsuden gathers the legendary events that do not have a precise date.

-The Cuujoo reports the incidents and events of the kingdom, insisting on politics for each king.
+The Kyūyō reports the incidents and events of the kingdom, insisting on politics for each king.
 Among the official histories of the Ryūkyū Kingdom, it is the most detailed and precise.
-The book has a universal vocation and records any event, would they be political, economical, social or cultural, without making any distinction between events occurring in the capital city or in the peripheral majiri(magiri)s and islands, the nobility or the common people.
-In addition to the governmental politics, economy, culture and international relations, the Cuujoo also reports the creation or disappearance of majiri(magiri)s and villages, stories about commendable actions or natural phenomenons.
+The book has a universal vocation and records any event, would they be political, economical, social or cultural, without making any distinction between events occurring in the capital city or in the peripheral magiris and islands, the nobility or the common people.
+In addition to the governmental politics, economy, culture and international relations, the Kyūyō also reports the creation or disappearance of magiris and villages, stories about commendable actions or natural phenomenons.
 It is an historical document of an exceptional quality, not only for historical studies, but also for ethnography or the study of local legends.